stealthBS/demo1-repo/README.md

 <br>
 Basically whatever navigation works & operatings we do in Windows by using mouse (i.e. copy-paste-folder opening-selecting-etc.), here in Linux same thing we'll do but in terminal panel/tab with commands.
 And similarly there are more Linux specific operations for which also we use some special commands.

-Operating a PC with CLI or commands causes : No more GUI/interface load task to the PC, where everything will be operated from a single terminal panel/tab only.
+Operating a PC with CLI or commands causes : No more GUI/interface load, lagging, hanging task to the PC, where everything will be operated from a single terminal panel/tab only.

+If we are newly starting working/learning/operating with Linux command, then we can use an practical approach which helps us to understand how the Linux command works in backend.
+It's like when we are opening the Linux's Terminal (CLI) then at the same time we will also open the File-Explorer (GUI) interface of the Linux.
+We open the CLI & GUI both side-by-side, so that when we do any command in the CLI we can see it real ouput effect in the GUI screen.
+(It's very similar to when we're working with HTML/CSS, where in windows one side screen will be code eidtor and another side will be the live-preview browser which shows the real-time output effect of the HTML/CSS code)

 <br>